slhck/compress-pptx/README.md

 PNGs containing transparency can be skipped to prevent graphics issues.
 Normally their transparent parts are replaced with white (although you can choose another color).
 ## Requirements

+- Operating system: macOS or Linux
+  - Note: Under Linux, you need LibreOffice installed to convert embedded EMF files
 - Python 3.7 or higher
 - ImageMagick's `convert` and `identify`
+- Optionally: `ffmpeg` for media files, and

 Under Ubuntu, get ImageMagick via: